 Warwick took the technology and ran with it, creating TurtleSkin protective gear that can withstand punctures from needles, knives and even bullets.
 The flexibility of the tightly woven fabric, which helped keep the Mars landers safe, now also keeps military and police officers safe.

-For more information about NASA inventions and other related topics, follow the links on the next page.
+For more information about NASA inventions and other related topics, follow the links below.